vbhv14/pyross/README.md

 Note: We recommend consulting an epidemiologist, for future tweaks or insights taken, from the model.

-(Both SEIR & SIR implepention have 10 days lag, modification.)
+(Both SEIR & SIR implementation have 10 days lag, modification.)

 **Kindly, raise an issue on GitHub, for any doubts.**